 Electrical System Safety Overview

 Overall, numerous problems were noted in the wiring system indicating older, incomplete and unreliable wiring practices.
-I recommend a complete evaluation of the entire electrical system by a qualified electrical contractor.
-Implement repairs and updates as recommended.
-Examples of repairs and improvements may include:
+I recommend correction of these items or upgrading for improved safety.

 - Elimination of double lugged circuits in the electric panel